BLi4ee/en/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hello, I am Li Boya, currently pursuing a Master's degree at the State Key Laboratory of Communication Anti-Interference at the University of Electronic Science and Technology of China.
+Hello, I am Boya Li, currently pursuing a Master's degree at the State Key Laboratory of Communication Anti-Interference at the University of Electronic Science and Technology of China.
 In 2019, I graduated from the School of Artificial Intelligence at Beijing Technology and Business University.

 My research interests include:
 - Wireless communications